thoughtworks/build-your-own-radar/README.md

 To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js) or CSV, or you can also insert all your data straight into the code.

-The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet or [D3.js](https://d3js.org/) if supplied as CSV, so refer to their documentation for more advanced interaction.
+The app uses the [Sheets API](https://developers.google.com/sheets/api/quickstart/js) to fetch the data from a Google Sheet or [D3.js](https://d3js.org/) if supplied as CSV, so refer to their documentation for more advanced interaction.
 The input data is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.